adityadeole24/Programming-Framework-Assessment/README.md

     if option is "identity"
         add `<b>${key}:</b> ${val}` to basicTxtLst

-    else if option is "latest"
+    if option is "latest"
         className = lst[2]
         create an instance of Class with className for each element in val descendingly sort instances by instance.getSortVal()
         add sortedInstances[0].createString() to basicTxtLst

-    else if option is "descending"
+    if option is "descending"
        className = lst[3]
        create an instance of Class with className for each element in val Sort experiences by start date in descending order